 disabilities and mental retardation in children.
 There is no known liver detoxification pathway to

 excrete them.
-They are stored in body fat, and prevent weight-loss.
-The only way to remove
+They are stored in body fat, and may prevent weight-loss.
+The best way to remove

-them is high iodine and vitamin C intake along with sweating.
-The best way to sweat out toxins
+them is higher iodine and vitamin C intake along with sweating.
+The best way to sweat out

-is to use dry heat sauna with beneficial Far Infrared light/heat.
-These are available as small
+toxins is to use dry heat sauna with beneficial Far Infrared light/heat.
+These are available as

-portable units for one person or larger wood-&-glass structures.
-Or you can use your local gym's
+small portable units for one person or larger wood-&-glass structures.
+Or you can use your local

 Brownstein, D., Iodine: Why You Need It: Why You Can’t Live Without It, Medical